-I’m a European, my devices run Android and I’ve set their display language to American English.
+I’m European and all my devices run Android set to American English.
 However, I’d also like to use a 24-hour clock, have a sensible date format, start the week on Mondays, and use a comma character to separate decimals in numbers.
 In other words: I want my Android devices to use European English.
-Luckily, Android naively supports European English – it’s just unfortunately not made available to users without a bit of tweaking.
+Luckily, Android natively supports European English – it’s just unfortunately not made available to users without a bit of tweaking.

-Android follows a trend where the operating system has great support for localization, but where the capabilities are not made available to the user.
+Android follows a trend where the operating system has great support for localization, but where the capabilities aren’t made available to the user.
 You can still customize your language and locale settings separately from each other with a bit of tweaking.

 In this article, I’ll talk you through you can change your devices running Android 7.0 or later to use the European English locale.
 The European English locale is different from the American English locale in a few significant ways: